Later Qin: Background

-The Yao clan was from Nan’an Commandery (南安郡; southeast of present-day Longxi County, Gansu) and claimed descent from the Shaodang Qiang.
+The Yao clan was from Nan’an Commandery (南安郡; southeast of present-day Longxi County, Gansu) and claimed descent from the Shaodang Qiang (燒當羌).
 Their chieftain, Yao Kehui (姚柯回), assisted Cao Wei during their conquest of Shu Han, and was later appointed Commander of the Western Qiang for his merits.
 His son, Yao Yizhong succeeded him, and during the Disaster of Yongjia that befell the Western Jin dynasty, he occupied Yumei (榆眉; east of present-day Qianyang County, Shaanxi) and welcomed refugees under his wing.

 Yizhong later submitted to the Han-Zhao dynasty, and then the Later Zhao dynasty, where he associated himself with the commander, Shi Hu.
 After Shi Hu seized power in 333, he followed Yizhong's advice of relocating the powerful Di and Qiang families in the Guanzhong to live around the capital, Xiangguo.
 Yizhong and his family were relocated to Shetou (灄頭; northeast of present-day Zaoqiang County, Hebei), where he supervised the Qiang tribes as the Grand Commander of the Western Qiang (西羌大都督).

 Although Yizhong was one of Shi Hu's most trusted officials, he and many other military generals colluded to overthrow his successor, Shi Shi by supporting Shi Zun after his death in 349.
 As Later Zhao descended into civil war, Yizhong tried to return west to the Guanzhong with his army, but was defeated by the Di general, Fu Hong, whose family founded the Former Qin dynasty in 351.
 Thus, Yizhong remained behind to aid the last emperor, Shi Zhi, in his war against Ran Min.

 After Shi Zhi's death in 351, Yizhong advised his sons to move south to join the Eastern Jin dynasty.
 His son, Yao Xiang succeeded him in 352 and fulfilled his promise.
 He partook in the early Jin northern expeditions as a general, but due to suspicion from his superior, Yin Hao, he later rebelled in 354.
 He led his army through northern China in hopes of returning to his ancestral home in Longxi, fighting against Former Qin and Jin forces along the way.
 However, in 357, he was killed in an ambush by Former Qin forces, prompting his brother, Yao Chang to surrender with their army.

 Yao Chang became a general during the reign of Fu Jian and participated in various campaigns, but was not present at the disastrous Battle of Fei River in 383.
 After the battle, two branches of the Murong-Xianbei rebelled, forming the Later Yan in northeastern China and the Western Yan near Former Qin's capital, Chang'an in 384.
 Yao Chang initially aided Fu Jian against the Western Yan, but during the course of the war, he feared punishment following a serious defeat and fled to the horse pastures north of the Wei River.